 There are some outbreaks of Crimean Congo Haemorrhagic Fever (CCHF) during the summer in rural areas Kosovo.
 This is a tick borne disease.
 In 2010 there were 84 suspected cases, and 18 confirmed.
 For further information on vaccination requirements, health outbreaks and general disease protection and prevention you should visit the websites of the NaTHNaC or NHS Scotland’s Fit for Travel or call NHS Direct on 0845 46 47.

-Crime is well below the European average in Kosovo, however some foreigners have been the target of street crime and break in over the past decade.
+Crime is well below the European average in Kosovo; however some foreigners have been the target of street crime and break-in over the past decade.
 However tourists are safe to walk around the city.
-You are much more likely to be invited into someone’s home for tea of coffee than be the victim of crime.
+You are much more likely to be invited into someone’s home for tea or coffee than be the victim of crime.

 The exceptions to this are when there are increased political tensions, and periods of civil unrest.